Move Forward Guide

 These methods also help shape the limb to prepare it for fitting the prosthetic leg.

 In some cases a rigid dressing, or plaster cast, may be used instead of elastic bandages.
-An immediate post-operative prosthesis made with plaster or plastic may also be applied.
+An immediate postoperative prosthesis made with plaster or plastic also may be applied.
 The method chosen depends on each person’s situation.
 Your physical therapist will help monitor the fit of these devices and instruct you in their use.
+The main goal of your care during this time is to reduce swelling.

-- Desensitization to help modify how sensitive an area is to clothing pressure or touch.
-Desensitization involves stroking the skin with different types of touch to help reduce or eliminate the sensitivity reaction to the stimulus.
+- Desensitization to help modify how sensitive an area is to clothing, pressure, or touch Desensitization involves stroking the skin with different types of touch to help reduce or eliminate sensitivity

+Guided rehabilitation.
 Prosthetic training is a process that can last up to a full year.
-You will begin when the physician clears you for weight bearing on the prosthesis.
+You will begin when your physician clears you for putting weight on the prosthesis.
 Your physical therapist will help you learn to stand, balance, and walk with the prosthetic limb.
 Most likely you will begin walking in parallel bars, then progress to a walker, and later as you get stronger, you may progress to using a cane before walking independently without any assistance.
-You will also need to continue strengthening and stretching exercises to achieve your fullest potential as you return to many of the activities you performed before your amputation.
+You will also need to continue strengthening and stretching exercises to achieve your fullest potential, as you return to many of the activities you performed before your amputation.

 Can this Injury or Condition be Prevented?

-It is believed that 60% of amputations are preventable.
-The leading cause of BKA is complications from diabetes, such as peripheral vascular disease, open wounds, and infection.
+As many as 60% of vascular amputations may be preventable.
+The leading causes of transtibial amputation are complications from diabetes, such as peripheral vascular disease (poor circulation), open wounds, and infection.
 Prevention and management of diabetes and lower-extremity circulation problems can greatly reduce the risk of developing conditions that lead to the need for lower-extremity amputation.
-Make sure you protect your feet by wearing adequate foot wear.
+Make sure that you protect your feet by wearing adequate and appropriate footwear.
 It is also important to examine your lower extremities and feet daily for signs of skin problems, such as redness or discoloration, swelling, blisters, scratches, or open wounds.
-It is important to promptly consult your primary health care provider should you notice a problem.
-Prevention of infection is a primary way to prevent below-knee amputation.
+It is important to promptly consult your primary health care provider, should you notice a problem.
+Prevention of infection is an extremely important way to prevent transtibial amputation.

 It is also important to stop smoking.
-Smoking cigarettes can interfere with healing, and it is associated with reamputation risk 25 times greater than nonsmokers.
+Smoking cigarettes can significantly interfere with and delay the healing of limbs affected by any of the lower-limb problems mentioned here.
+Smokers with a previous amputation have a 25 times greater risk of reamputation than nonsmokers.

 Real Life Experiences

 The day after Ed’s surgery, a hospital physical therapist comes to Ed's room to begin treatment.
-She teaches him to perform some gentle exercises for the affected limb, and exercise his uninvolved leg and arms.
-She helps him safely roll in bed, and teaches him about keeping his knee straight on the amputated side, and how to support his leg to reduce swelling.
+She teaches him to perform some gentle exercises for the affected limb, and to exercise his uninvolved leg and arms.
+She teaches him how to safely roll in bed, to focus on keeping his knee straight on the amputated side, and to support his leg to reduce swelling.

 As Ed's residual limb heals, his physical therapist helps him get out of bed and sit in a chair.
 He learns to stand on 1 leg with a walker next to his bed.
 As he gets stronger, he advances to 1-leg walking with a walker, with close assistance from the physical therapist.

-When Ed is medically stable, he transfers to a rehabilitation facility.
-There, he works closely with the rehabilitation physical therapist to learn how to care for the skin on his residual limb, how to position and stretch his leg to prevent contractures, and how to wrap the stump and use shrinker socks to reduce swelling and shape his residual limb.
+When Ed is medically stable he transfers to a rehabilitation facility.
+There, he works closely with the rehabilitation physical therapist to learn how to care for the skin on the part of his leg above the amputation (the residual limb), how to position and stretch his leg to prevent contractures, and how to wrap the stump and use shrinker socks to reduce swelling and shape his residual limb.
 Soon, he is able to get around by propelling his wheelchair.
 He also works hard doing strengthening and stretching exercises as directed by his physical therapist.
 He gains strength and balance, allowing him to walk farther without becoming tired.

 Ed receives a temporary, or preparatory, prosthesis.
-The prosthetist fabricated a socket from a cast of his residual limb.
-It was connected to a pylon and prosthetic foot.
-Ed is now ready to begin his gait training in physical therapy with full weight bearing on his amputated leg.
-Ed and his physical therapist will monitor the fit of the socket several times a day to avoid pressure points on his residual limb.
+Ed is now ready to begin his gait training in physical therapy, and put his full weight on the new prosthesis.
+Ed and his physical therapist monitor the fit of the socket (where the prosthesis fits to the leg) several times a day to avoid pressure points on his residual limb.

-Ed is now able to function with minimal assistance and is discharged home.
+After a few weeks of rehabilitation, Ed is able to function with minimal assistance and is discharged home.
 His family has been trained to help keep him safe and assist him.
 Ed continues physical therapy as an outpatient, and continues to build his strength and improve his walking ability.
 He is guided in the use of his temporary prosthesis as his stump continues to reshape.
-Adjustments to the prosthesis will be made as he continues rehabilitation and progresses over the next 1 to 2 months, prior to receiving his permanent prosthesis.
+Adjustments to the prosthesis will be made as Ed continues rehabilitation and progresses over the next 1 to 2 months, prior to receiving his permanent prosthesis.

 What Kind of Physical Therapist Do I Need?